EdupageAPI/edupage-api/README.md

 - online_lesson_link: A string with link to the online lesson.
 If this lesson is not online, online_lesson_link is None.

-## Tell edupage that you are on a online lesson
+## Tell edupage that you are on an online lesson
 Useful for automating your presence, because you don't actually have to be on the lesson.
 You can tell edupage that you are on the current lesson like this:
 ```python